betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

-Wherever your ratings come from, you'll need to open up the BetAngel template (or if you prefer you can use this version that I edited for this strategy), and then create a new sheet and copy in your ratings.
+Wherever your ratings come from, you'll need to open up the BetAngel template (or if you prefer you can use this version [I created for this strategy](./assets/BetAngel_RatingsAutomation.xls)), and then create a new sheet and copy in your ratings.
 In my example I've called this tab RATINGS.

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsExample.png)